hardeymolhar/hardeymolhar/README.md

 ## 📫 Let’s Connect
 I’m interested in:
+- Cloud DBA or platform-adjacent positions
 - Cloud and infrastructure engineering roles
-- Cloud DBA or platform-adjacent positions
-- Teams that value **operational clarity and continuous improvement**